miohtama/opsec/source/team/index.rst

 Instead of trying to exploit the service directly, the adversaries may go after team members, managers and partners working on the project.
 The project should aim to protect team communications, devices and authorization keys so that they are unlikely to get compromised.
 This involves following basic IT security practices, cyberhygiene, key management and limiting the impact of potentially leaked data.

-The physical security, like door access keys or security cameras, is de-emphasized because these security aspects rarely reflect the reality of a mobile contemporary worker.
+Physical security, like door access keys and security cameras, is de-emphasized because these security aspects rarely reflect the reality of a mobile contemporary worker.
 Regardless of the broken physical security, the service should stay intact and uncompromised.